Borsdata-Sweden/ExcelPlugin/README.md

 ## Dynamic Array
-Börsdata Excel Addin can return data to excel in two ways.
+Börsdata Excel Plugin can return data to excel in two ways.
 	1. Write data in cells around the formula (Old style).
 	2. Or as Dynamic Array if you have the latest excel version that support this option.

 If your Excel does not support Dynamic Array you will se a text in the support panel.
 If your Excel support Dynamic Array you can select if you like to use Dynamic Array.
-See movie to get a better description of Dynamic Array.
+See instruction movie to get more details about Dynamic Array.
-Link…

 More info
 https://support.office.com/en-us/article/dynamic-array-formulas-and-spilled-array-behavior-205c6b06-03ba-4151-89a1-87a7eb36e531